Paul Galanti: Recognition

 Galanti's decorations from his time in the Navy include the Silver Star, combat awards of two Legions of Merit and the Bronze Star Medal, nine combat Air Medals, and two Purple Hearts.

 Galanti has appeared in several documentary films including the Discovery Channel's Emmy Award-winning "Vietnam POWs, Stories of Survival" and Public Television's "Return With Honor."

 He was also inducted into the Virginia Aviation Hall of Fame in November 2005 on the basis of his career, and a replica of his A-4C from VA-216 is on display at the Virginia Aviation Museum in Richmond.
+The Virginia War Memorial in Richmond has an education wing named, "The Paul & Phyllis Galanti Education Center," where he served as commissioner.

 Galanti appeared on the covers of Life (October 20, 1967) and Newsweek (February 26, 1973) and in the August 19, 1999 issue of Time.
 Selling Power highlighted his success story in a six-page motivation section, "Never Give Up, Never Give In", in its May/June 1996 issue.
 It also chose him as one of the twelve outstanding motivators in the United States in September 1996.

+In 2019, he was awarded the Lone Sailor Award.

+Family

+He was married to the former Phyllis Eason, who died on April 23, 2014.
+He has two sons.